 My advice here is actually the opposite of what you may think I'm going to say.
 It's not that you should find something interesting to shoot (though you certainly should).

 My advice is that you should be careful not to be TOO taken by the subject.
 If you are too excited about the subject, it can be easy to forget about all the of the other things on this page.
-Capture an interesting subject, but once you've found it, remove yourself a bit from the excitement and pay attention to everything else you need to do.
+Capture an interesting subject, but once you've found it, remove yourself a bit from the excitement, look at the shoot from a 30,000 foot view and pay attention to everything else you need to do.

 There are so many factors that impact the sharpness of a photo that it can be difficult to know what is causing a reduction in sharpness in your photos.
 But I have found after coaching thousands and thousands of photographers that the problem is usually that the photographer did not get the focus quite right.